Rochester Red Wings: Cardinals era (1929–1960)

 The Red Wings became the Triple-A affiliate of the St. Louis Cardinals in 1929.
 Aside from the affiliation, the Cardinals also owned the Wings and their stadium, then known as Red Wing Stadium.
 The early years of the Cardinals and Red Wings saw the Red Wings very much a power house, not unlike their parent club.
 The team was managed by Billy Southworth (who split time managing the team in 1929 with Bill McKechnie), and from 1929 to 1931, the team won the International League championship.
 In a true statement of how dominant a team they were, they won 103 games in 1929, 105 games in 1930, and 101 games in 1931.
-The team would remain competitive for many years, with 1935 and 1937 being the only years that they lost more games than they won.
+The team remained competitive for many years, with 1935 and 1937 being the only years that they lost more games than they won.
 The return of Billy Southworth in 1939 brought another league championship to Rochester.

 Lean times were ahead for Rochester, with the 1940s finding the Red Wings on the bottom half of the standings.
 Even former famed pitcher Burleigh Grimes could not change the team's fortunes.
-He lasted a little more than a season and a half when he was replaced by Benny Borgmann.
-The team would capture three more league championships in the Cardinals era, those coming in 1952, 1955, and 1956.
+He lasted a little more than a season and a half when he was replaced by Bennie Borgmann.
+The team won three more league championships in the Cardinals era, those coming in 1952, 1955, and 1956.
 In the fall of 1956, the Cardinals ceased to operate the Red Wings and put both the team and the stadium up for sale.
 In response, Morrie Silver, a Rochester businessman, formed Rochester Community Baseball, Inc. (RCB) and spearheaded a drive to sell shares in RCB to raise money to buy the Red Wings and Red Wing Stadium to ensure that the franchise would remain in Rochester.
 The attempt was successful as RCB purchased both entities from the Cardinals on February 27, 1957, in an event that was dubbed the "72 Day Miracle".
 RCB, composed of fans of the team as shareholders, continues to own and operate the club to this day, making the Red Wings one of two current American professional sports franchises that are publicly owned.
 The Green Bay Packers of the National Football League are the most notable example of this distinction.

 In 1959, the Red Wings were involved in one of minor league baseball's most infamous games.
 While playing in Havana, Cuba, the Red Wings' July 25 game against the Havana Sugar Kings was interrupted at midnight by gunfire and fireworks in celebration of the 26th of July Movement.
 Rochester's Frank Verdi, standing in as third-base coach in place of manager Cot Deal, who had been ejected earlier in the game, was grazed by a bullet, as was Leo Cárdenas, the Sugar Kings' shortstop.
 Neither player was seriously injured, but both the game and then the series were canceled.

 The Wings remained St. Louis' affiliate until 1960, when the Red Wings moved on to become the top farm club of the Baltimore Orioles.